nanthony007/nanthony007/README.md

 Apart from coding, I also have a blog - you can find my articles on [Medium](https://medium.com/@nanthony007).

-I'm also going to be setting up a personal website... one day.
+I also have a personal website [here](https://nanthony007.github.io/).

 - 🌱 I’m currently learning Go-lang and React JS
 - 👯 I’m looking to collaborate on Python software projects
 - 💬 Ask me about: Anthing 😊
-- 📫 How to reach me: email nanthony007@gmail.com
+- 📫 How to reach me: nanthony007@gmail.com

 ## GitHub Stats